syamtumati/chatgpt-bible-project/README.md

-This project fine-tunes a custom language model on Bible and sermon texts using LLaMA.
+# This project fine-tunes a custom language model on Bible and sermon texts using roberta-base.
 Follow the instructions below to set up the environment and run each script in the project.

 Prerequisites
 Python 3.8 or above